parcio/haura/docs/src/rfc/1-pivotkey.md

 required memory space relatively low as only a single pivot key is required.
 Finally, the pivot keys are more persistent than normal keys in the collection, as they are only refreshed when the strcture of the tree changes.
 This might happen on rebalancing.
-Although when we consider this than any node based algorithm needs to reconsider decisions anyway.
+Although, when we consider this than any node based algorithm needs to reconsider decisions anyway.

 To make the pivot key ready to use over all datasets in a database (which can